 Where appropriate, OCR will refer the written information to the appropriate agency.
 See CPM Section 701.

-When OCR determines that the written information provided to the Department pursuant to CPM Section 102 (a), (b), or (c) is not subject to further processing pursuant to OCR's Case Processing Manual, it will notify the sender in writing of its determination.
+When OCR determines that the written information provided to the Department pursuant to CPM Section 102 (a), (b), or (c) is not subject to further processing, it will notify the sender in writing of its determination.